best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-The purpose of these variables is clear from just reading their names.
+Ideally, the **purpose of variables should be clear from just reading their names**.
-In addition, the variable names make logical sense in the context that they are used later on in the code.
-This removes the need for explanatory comments, as your intentions can be interpreted from the code itself.
+In addition, the variable names **should make logical sense in the context that they are used later on in the code**.
+This removes the need for explanatory comments, as your intentions can be interpreted from the code itself - `self-documenting` code.

 Naming is important for distinguishing between similar variables.
-It can be tempting to use a number or character to reflect these differences.
-However, this results in identifiers that are not informative.
+A first instict might be to assign numerical suffixes or other similar tags to differentiate these variables, however unless the suffix itself is meaningful within the context of the rest of the code, it will not make the code more understandable.

 For instance, in: